-Operating results for Fiscal Year 2013 reflect that total expenses exceeded total operating revenues resulting in a loss before capital contribution, grants, and reimbursements of \$288.4 million compared to \$227.3 million for 2012.
-This loss in 2013 is greater than that of 2012 due to an increase in operating expenses and a decrease in revenues.
+Results for Fiscal Year 2014 reflect a loss before capital contribution and grants of \$256.2 million compared to \$289.6 million for 2013.
+This loss in 2014 is less than that of 2013 due to an increase in non-operating revenues.

 Net operating subsidy measures the amount of sales tax dollars required to subsidize the operating costs of our public transit system.
 We calculate "net operating subsidy" in the following manner: operating expenses minus extraordinary items and depreciation minus operating revenues.
 Our goal is for the sales tax revenues to increase by a higher percentage than net operating subsidy.
-In Fiscal Year 2013, net operating subsidy increased as compared to 2012 due to increases in operating expenses.
+In Fiscal Year 2014, net operating subsidy increased as compared to 2013 due to increases in operating expenses.